-In the future, the public will also be able to download data from the Wildlife Insights Explore page.
+Registered Users have access to the Explore page to browse and download projects.
 Data accessible for public download on the Explore page is only made available after certain restrictions are implemented to protect sensitive species and other privacy concerns.
 These measures include:

 - obfuscating (blurring) the exact location of any deployment in an effort to limit access to sensitive species;